stefanGT44/Concurrent-Keyword-Counter/README.md

 ## Overview
 The system consists of several components working concurrently in conjunction.
 Some components are <b> thread pool </b> based, and other run in their own separate threads.<br><br>
-The user provides directories and web pages for scanning.
+The user provides directories and web pages for scanning.<br>
 Web page scans continue (in depth) on all newly found links on the current page. (hop_count parameter in the config file)<br>
 The user can also get or query (poll) for different kind of results (file, url, domain, summary etc).
 The system gracefully handles errors and provides feedback to users.